 Bondage In The Closet

 Vikki wrote an interesting post about kinky people in the closet.
-Specifically, she marvelled at all the kinky people who go to great lengths to prevent even their closest friends from learning that they are kinky.
+Specifically, she marveled at all the kinky people who go to great lengths to prevent even their closest friends from learning that they are kinky.

-Thank the gods I eventually grew up.
+Thank the gods I eventually grew up!

 Evil grin.
 “Put your thumbs out like this, and I’ll show you.”